 Mixing the Difficult Colors

 Some mixed colors are fairly easy to achieve, while others can be very difficult to get right.
 Two of the most difficult shades are brown and grey, which are compound tertiary colors.
 Compound tertiary colors are created by mixing together each of the primary colors.
 The different ratio of each color is what determines whether you get brown or grey.
+If you need some help, we have a free color mixer to help you achieve all your desired colors on the color palette.

 What Colors Make Brown?